 - it was co-mingled with joint family assets.

 For example, if an in-law willed real property to your spouse, but you contributed to its upkeep, you could be entitled to a share during divorce.
 Mortgage payments, property taxes, or home insurance you contribute to may qualify for equalization of net family assets when you divide marital property.

 Likewise, if your spouse sells inherited property and puts the proceeds in a joint bank account, you could be entitled to an equal share, even if you didn’t inherit the home yourself.

 We refer you to a mediator, arbitrator or family lawyer if you and your spouse don’t agree on how to split inherited property that has been co-mingled as joint assets.
 Court-ordered forced sales are a next step option if mediation is unsuccessful.

 Forced Sale of Marital Property

-A court-ordered forced sale can free up a matrimonial home a spouse refuses to leave but you want to profit from or can no longer afford.
-Whether you need the income to pay debts or just want to take advantage of real estate markets, we make referrals to trusted legal partners.
+Court-ordered forced sales can free up matrimonial homes your spouse refuses to leave, but that you want to profit from or can no longer afford.
+Whether you need the income to pay debts or just want to take advantage of real estate markets, we make referrals to trusted legal partners who can assist you.

 Professional advisors in real estate law (Ontario) help you apply for court injunctions when you want a spouse to: